NSO-developer/selftest/README.md

 Today it supports ping and show commands for cisco-ios, cisco-iosxr and alu-sr (juniper example can be found in the junos branch).

-Short demo of it can be found at (password: aBGAd5ky): https://cisco.webex.com/ciscosales/lsr.php?RCID=1314e8a268a442f59ec72d46e95a5dcd

 An example could be to show some interface status and see if it is up or down, or maybe ping between CPE:s to check VPN connectivity.

 ##### Example